 A minimum of one and a maximum of three stories must demonstrate tenacity and passion for journalism, an adherence to ethical standards, and a contribution to community understanding and discourse on an issue of choice.

 Judges have the discretion to nominate a recipient or to choose not to make the award in any one year.

 Stories may include a single issue or a range of issues, including opinion pieces, features, or news.
 Submitted work must be the original work of the applicant.

 Entries should include PDF copies of text articles or URL links to recordings of broadcasts on television or radio.

 The submission should include a written statement of up to 500 words outlining the impact of the work, and an expression of the applicant’s approach to her journalism.
 A brief CV should be included.

-For security reasons, you will be required to sign-in to complete the form but please email email@example.com if you have any queries or experience any problems with this process.
+For security reasons, you may be required to sign-in to complete the form but please email firstname.lastname@example.org if you have any queries or experience any problems with this process.

 2017 Eliza Goetze | Bundaberg News Mail

 2018 Emily Jane Smith | ABC

 2020 Elly Bradfield | ABC